znicolaou/znicolaou.github.io/index.md

 ---

-I study a variety of classical physical systems, scientific computing and machine learning approaches, and complex phenomena.
+I study a variety of classical pattern-forming systems, scientific computing and machine learning approaches, and complex phenomena.
 You can see more details [about me](aboutme.md).

 ---